 A degree in business management and operations prepares you for a variety of business careers.
 As part of this degree, you can expect to study subjects like management practices, microeconomics, human resource management and information management systems.
-Some career choices for those pursuing a business management and operations degree include general or operations manger, operations research analyst and purchasing manager.
+Some career choices for those pursuing a business management and operations degree include general and operations manager, operations research analyst and purchasing manager.

 Degree programs that focus on business management and operations are offered at the undergraduate and graduate levels.
 In some programs, this field is offered as a concentration within a larger degree program, such as business administration.
 At some institutions, students can pursue a degree in business management and operations online.
 Graduates of these programs can pursue careers as managers or research analysts.